We Are Working to Restore and Enhance Santa Monica Bay

 The kelp forests of Santa Monica Bay once teemed with seven species of abalone—red, pink, green, white, black, pinto, and flat.
 Through overharvesting in the past century, loss of kelp habitat, and disease, all seven species found in southern California have been nearly wiped out.

 As the primary sea urchin competitor, these large underwater snails play an important role in maintaining healthy kelp ecosystems and have been sought after by Californians for their cultural and economic importance throughout history.
-In 2023, TBF celebrated 5 years of white abalone outplanting and successfully outplanting 6,230 white abalone off Palos Verdes to date.
+In 2024, TBF celebrated 6 years of white abalone outplanting and to date, successfully outplanting 8,537 white abalone.

-The kelp forest ecosystems off the southern California coast are known to be some of the most diverse and productive ecosystems in the world.
+The kelp forest ecosystems off the southern California coast are known to be some of the world’s most diverse and productive ecosystems.
 They are vital for providing habitat and food for over 700 marine species, many of which are the targets of California’s most lucrative sport and commercial fisheries.
 They also protect neighboring coastlines from erosion and pull in carbon dioxide from the ocean as they grow.

 The Bay Foundation (TBF) is a world leader in the effort to restore kelp forests.
-In 2023, TBF celebrated over 10 years of kelp forest restoration, with ~60 acres restored to date (more than 45 football fields!)
+In 2024, TBF celebrated 11 years of kelp forest restoration, with 77.34 acres restored to date!

 Our Key Priorities